EvgeniyJeka/Creditto/README.md

  c. matches

 3. Gateway : API exposed to end customers.
 Responsible for verifying received data (against DB).

      Receives: JSON from parsed POST and GET requests.
      Parses data sent in requests and produces Kafka messages to the relevant topics basing on extracted data.
      Access SQL DB to validate received data.

      API methods:
      a. place_offer: add new offer to the system.
 Offer data is validated
      b. place_bid: add new bid to the system.
 Bid data ais validated
      c. get_offer_status: get offer status by provided ID (T.B.D.)
      d. get_bid_status: get bid status by provided ID (T.B.D.)
      e. get_available_offers: returns data on all offers in status OPEN (T.B.D.)

      Gateway produces 'offer' messages to Kafka topic 'Offers' and 'bid' messages to Kafka topic 'bids'.
      Receiving data via API = > Parsing data => Validating data against SQL DB => Producing Kafka message

 4. SQL Writer: the component responsible for updating the data in MySQL DB.

-   Consumes offers from 'Offers' Kafka topic, bids from 'Bids' Kafka topic, matches from 'Matches' Kafka topic.
+    Consumes: offers from 'Offers' Kafka topic, bids from 'Bids' Kafka topic, matches from 'Matches' Kafka topic.
+    Inserts and updated data in MySQL DB.

     a.
 Once new 'offer' message is received it's decoded.
     If Offer status is OPEN the retrieved offer is inserted to 'offers' SQL table.
     Else - existing offer status is updated (T.B.D.)

     b.
 Once new 'bid' message is received it's decoded.
     If Bid status is PLACED the retrieved bid is inserted to 'bids' SQL table.
     Else - existing bid status is updated (T.B.D.)

     c.
 Once new 'match' message is received it's decoded.
     The match is added to the 'matches' SQL table, the status of the matched Offer and the matched Bid are changed to MATCHED, the statuses of all other bids on that given offer changed to CANCELLED.

+5. Matcher: the component responsible for matching between offers and bids.
+All offers and bids, that are currently available for matching are kept in service cache, in a pool of offers and bids.
+   When the service starts it fetches all offers in status OPEN and all bids in status PLACED from MySQL DB.

+   Consumes: offers from 'Offers' Kafka topic, bids from 'Bids' Kafka topic, matches from 'Matches' Kafka topic.
+   Adds all received offers and bids to the pool kept in service cache.